elnur-hasanov/vimrc/README.md

 | `PlugDiff`                          | Examine changes from the previous update and the pending changes   |
 | `PlugSnapshot[!] [output path]`     | Generate script for restoring the current snapshot of the plugins  |

+# Easier split navigations

+We can use different key mappings for easy navigation between splits to save a keystroke.
+So instead of ctrl-w then j, it’s just ctrl-j